strongloop/strongloop.com2/_posts/2018-06-10-cloudant-index-support.md

 The created index will be in ASC order since the direction code for property `name` is 1.

-## Customize the model name property
+## Customize the Model Name Property

 When looking at the created index in the database, you may probably notice that every index has an extra field besides the ones you specified in the `model.json` file.
 It's because to organize unstructured data into collections, all the data contains a property that specifies the loopback model name.
 By default the property is called `loopback__model__name`, you can customize it in `model.json` file: